kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 88: February 18, 2020

+**Today's Progress**: Worked on the first-project in Angular.
+Fixed the issue with teh Google sign in and populated a component with data from the firebase db, also changed the navbar according to the current user.

+**Thoughts**: To be honest I don't know when I'm gonna get back to React but hopefully soon.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/ddc2ab18309fa33fbd37d9e85955a18c8adecef8)

+---

 ### Day 87: February 17, 2020

 **Today's Progress**: Worked on the first-project in Angular.
 Tried to fix the Google Auth bug and worked on some components.